Phencyclidine Addiction & Abuse

 DEA or the Drug Enforcement Administration is the federal agency that is in-charge of all drug-related concerns.
 This includes the use, abuse, trade, manufacture and other illegal activities relating to illicit substances use and abuse.
 The 1970 Controlled Substance Act or CSA is the set of laws and by-laws relating to prohibited drugs.

-Based on CSA, PCP is schedule II drug.5 This drug has a high potential for abuse and currently has an accepted medical use in treatment or medical use with strict restrictions.
+Based on CSA, PCP is schedule II drug.
+This drug has a high potential for abuse and currently has an accepted medical use with strict restrictions.
+However, PCP use in the workplace should not be permitted.
 Abuse of PCP may lead to physical or psychological dependence.

 Phencyclidine is a synthetic drug classed under the diverse group of hallucinogens.
 These are drugs that alter feelings, thoughts and perception.
 They cause images and sensations that seem reel even if they are not.
 Natural hallucinogens are also found in some mushrooms and plants.
 Some hallucinogens are synthetic and are therefore man-made.